Anselmoo/spectrafit/docs/interface/features.md

 values of `lmfit`, the threshold of the correlation analysis is set to 0.0;
 please check also the [Performing Fits and Analyzing Outputs in `lmfit`][9]

-In the second case, the linear correlation analysis of [`pandas`][10] is used to generally analyze the fit results in the concept of the dataframes.
-In more detail, a linear pearson correlation will be performed between each components in the dataframe, which normally consits of:
+In the second case, the linear correlation analysis of [`pandas-module corr`][10] is used to generally analyze the fit results in the concept of the dataframes.
+In more detail, a linear pearson correlation will be performed between each components in the dataframe, which normally consists of:

 1. Energy (1D-array)
 2. Intensity (1D-array)